Gravitational redshift: History

 The gravitational weakening of light from high-gravity stars was predicted by John Michell in 1783 and Pierre-Simon Laplace in 1796, using Isaac Newton's concept of light corpuscles (see: emission theory) and who predicted that some stars would have a gravity so strong that light would not be able to escape.
 The effect of gravity on light was then explored by Johann Georg von Soldner (1801), who calculated the amount of deflection of a light ray by the Sun, arriving at the Newtonian answer which is half the value predicted by general relativity.
 All of this early work assumed that light could slow down and fall, which is inconsistent with the modern understanding of light waves.

 Einstein's 1917 paper on general relativity proposed three tests: the timing of the perihelion of Mercury, the bending of light around the Sun, and the shift in frequency of light emerging from a different gravitational potential, now called the gravitational redshift.
-Of these, the redshift proved difficult for physicist to understand and to measure convincingly.
+Of these, the redshift proved difficult for physicists to understand and to measure convincingly.
 A confusing mix of complex and subtle issues plague even famous textbook descriptions of the phenomenon.